'You eat with your eyes first', admittedly we all do.

-Well, if they do, we're ready to share the secret recipe for this drink.
+Well, if they do, we're ready to share the secret recipe for this hibiscus drink.

-But before I spill out the recipe to you, let me tell you something about this beautiful flower.
+But before I spill out the Roselle tea recipe to you, let me tell you something about this beautiful flower.

-Hibiscus is also called 'Jajew' in Khasi.
+Roselle is what is abundant in the hills of Meghalaya and is called 'Jajew' in the Khasi language.
 It is mainly harvested in the months of November and December.
 It has ruby red coloured flowers and gives a sour and fruity taste.
-Both the leaves and the flowers are edible and it is one of the indigenous food of Meghalaya.
+Both the leaves and the flowers of the roselle plant are edible and it is one of the indigenous food of Meghalaya.

-Did you know Hibiscus is also popular around the world?
+Did you know the Hibiscus family is also popular around the world?

 - Let me begin with the beautiful and exotic Malaysia!
 When Malaysia received its freedom, it was in need of a flower that would symbolize its identity.
 The Hibiscus was chosen among 7 other flowers, after careful consideration.
 They chose the Hibiscus Flower because of its big beautiful red petals.
 It also blooms throughout the year without much attention needed.

 - If you have just landed in The Hawaiian Islands, because you are a guest, they will greet you with a bright yellow colored Hibiscus flower.
 Why?
 The Hawaiians have adopted the Yellow Hibiscus as their State Flower.
 In Hawaiian culture, Hibiscus is a symbol of old royalty and communicates power and respect.
 It’s commonly given to visitors, state officials and tourist.